Guadalcanal campaign: Landings

 Bad weather allowed the Allied expeditionary force to arrive unseen by the Japanese on the night of 6 August and morning of 7 August, taking the defenders by surprise.
-This is occasionally referred to the "Midnight Raid on Guadalcanal".
+This is occasionally referred to as the "Midnight Raid on Guadalcanal".
 A Japanese patrol aircraft from Tulagi had searched the general area that the Allied invasion fleet was moving through, but was unable to spot the Allied fleet due to severe storms and heavy clouds.
 The landing force split into two groups, with one group assaulting Guadalcanal and the other Tulagi, Florida, and other nearby islands.
 Allied warships bombarded the invasion beaches, while U.S. carrier aircraft bombed Japanese positions on the target islands and destroyed 15 Japanese seaplanes at their base near Tulagi.

 Tulagi and two nearby small islands, Gavutu and Tanambogo, were assaulted by 3,000 U.S. Marines under the command of Brigadier General William Rupertus.
 The 886 IJN personnel manning the naval and seaplane bases on the three islands fiercely resisted the Marine landings.
 With some difficulty, the Marines secured all three islands: Tulagi on 8 August, and Gavutu and Tanambogo by 9 August.
 The Japanese defenders were killed almost to the last man, and the Marines suffered 248 casualties.

 U.S. Marines debark from LCP(L)s onto Guadalcanal on 7 August 1942.

 In contrast to Tulagi, Gavutu, and Tanambogo, the landings on Guadalcanal encountered much less resistance.
 At 09:10 on 7 August, Vandegrift and 11,000 U.S. Marines came ashore on Guadalcanal between Koli Point and Lunga Point.
 Advancing towards Lunga Point, they encountered scant Japanese resistance and secured the airfield by 16:00 on 8 August.
 The Japanese naval construction units and combat troops, under the command of Captain Kanae Monzen, had panicked after coming under naval bombardment and aerial bombing, and had abandoned the airfield and fled about 3 mi west to the Matanikau River and Point Cruz area.
 Japanese troops left behind food, supplies, intact construction equipment and vehicles, and 13 dead at the airfield and surrounding area.